The Story of Hola Lili

 - Hola Lili saves manufacturing scraps to repurpose into beautiful pieces that one day may also be sold on our website.

-The future holds more positive opportunities from natural waterproofing, vegan leathers and fabrics made from plants and weeds, textiles woven from recycled clothing, lower footprint packaging, and more.
+The future holds more positive opportunities from natural waterproofing, recycled rubber sneaker soles, sustainable leather alternatives, locally grown rubber insoles, textiles woven from recycled clothing, lower footprint packaging or packaging-free, and more.
 And of course, finding new textiles to design into our shoes.